CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

 ```

 ### Make an JSON-RPC call
-Every request is made via JSON-RPC, you need to provide a method name that is expected by the wallet and listed on
+very request is made via JSON-RPC.
+You need to provide a method name that is expected by the wallet and listed on
 the `methods` property of the [options object](#setup), and some additional `parameters`.

-The JSON-RPC format accepts
-parameters in many formats, but depending on the blockchain you are using it might need to follow some rules, check the
+The JSON-RPC format accepts parameters in many formats.
+The rules on how to construct this request will depend
-next example to see a Neo
+entirely on the blockchain you are using.
+The code below is an example of a request constructed for the Neo Blockchain:

 ```js
 const resp = await walletConnectCtx.sendRequest({
   method: 'rpcMethod',